 This was a key topic of conversation when we attended the Franchise Marketing Forum in Brisbane last year.

 Since then we’ve researched the topic extensively and concluded that the case for having local pages is compelling.
-In the US they’ve even stopped asking the question.
+In the US they’ve stopped asking the question.
 It’s now the default strategy for most multi-location brands.
 Here's why:

 1) Local pages = more reach.

 We’ve all bemoaned how Facebook only surfaces our organic posts to a small percentage of our following audience.
-But like Google, Facebook loves content with local relevance, so posts to a local page will get exponentially more local exposure compared with the corporate page.
+But like Google, Facebook loves content with local relevance, so posts to a local page will get much more local exposure compared with the corporate page.

 Consider this before and after case study of US burger chain Burger 21: